maielo/do-spaces/README.md

   awsDeleteParams, // optional - used to delete `s3.deleteObjects`
 });

-// folders are automatically created, no need to createthem beforehand
+// folders are automatically created, no need to create folders beforehand
 // automatically determines mime-type await spaces.uploadFile({
     pathname: `/some/test/path/myfile.txt`,